Holland, Michigan: October 1871 Fire

 The city suffered a major fire on October 8–10, 1871, at the same time as the Great Chicago Fire in Illinois and the very deadly Peshtigo Fire in Wisconsin.
 Due to the Great Michigan Fire (which included the Port Huron Fire of 1871), Manistee and Port Huron, Michigan, also burned at the same time.
 Also known as the Great Midwest fires, the series of fires across Michigan claimed approximately 500 lives, though the exact death toll remains unknown.
 The vast majority of downtown burned in the fire, claiming 1 life in the aftermath of the fire.
 The exact cause of the fire remains unknown.
 There are a number of theories about what caused the fire.
 The congruence with the Chicago fire has led to some claims of a link, such as embers floating over Lake Michigan to start the Holland Fire.
-However, one of the theories are rather fantastical and fairly unlikely, that burning methane gas from a passing comet led to the fires.
+However, one of the theories is rather fantastical and hence fairly unlikely: that burning methane gas from a passing comet led to the fires.
 The most likely explanation remains that strong winds strengthened a small brush fire, first igniting the nearby forests before burning the town itself.
 However, no definitive explanation for the fires have ever been given, and the exact cause remains unknown.